DABCO: Lewis base

+The reagent Selectfluor is derived by alkylation of DABCO with dichloromethane following by treatment with fluorine.
+A colourless salt that tolerates air, Selectfluor has been commercialized for use for electrophilic fluorination.

 As an unhindered amine, it is a strong ligand and Lewis base.
 It forms a crystalline 2:1 adduct with hydrogen peroxide and sulfur dioxide.

 Quencher of singlet oxygen

 DABCO and related amines are quenchers of singlet oxygen and effective antioxidants, and can be used to improve the lifetime of dyes.
 This makes DABCO useful in dye lasers and in mounting samples for fluorescence microscopy (when used with glycerol and PBS).
 DABCO can also be used to demethylate quaternary ammonium salts by heating in dimethylformamide (DMF).

 Production

 It is produced by thermal reactions of compounds of the type H2NCH2CH2X (X = OH, NH2, or NHR) in the presence of zeolitic catalysts.
 An idealized conversion is shown for the conversion from ethanolamine: